 A good feed with a lawn fertiliser, not only makes the grass greener, but it makes it grow thicker and increases its strength, vigour and health so it is more robust and better equipped to compete with weeds, moss and weather-related stresses.
 In spring, the best results are achieved by using a granular feed that supplies a regular amount of nutrients over several weeks.

 To feed, control weeds and moss in the lawn during spring, use a lawn feed product such as EverGreen Complete 4 in 1.
-On weed and moss free lawns or to give a quick ‘fix’ and green up, use just a straight lawn food product, these won't make any mention of weed or moss control.
+On weed and moss free lawns or to give a quick ‘fix’ and green up, use just a straight lawn food product EverGreen Extreme Green, these won't make any mention of weed or moss control.

 When using a granular lawn feed it is important to apply it evenly over the whole lawn at the recommended rate.
 The easy way to do this is to use a lawn spreader, such as the built-in spreader in the smaller sizes or use a wheeled spreader on larger lawns.